younghyopark/younghyopark.github.io/_pages/about.md

 I'm a Robotics Research Scientist in NAVER LABS, working on machine/reinforcement learning algorithms for robotic manipulation tasks.

-My research interest mainly lies in data-driven approach for robotic manipulation tasks: learning from demonstrations, unsupervised reinforcement learning (skill discovery).
+My research interest mainly lies in data-driven approach for robotic manipulation tasks: grasping, learning from demonstrations, unsupervised reinforcement learning (skill discovery) for manipulation tasks.

-I received my bachelor's degree *Summa Cum Laude* in Mechanical Engineering at Seoul National University in 2022.
+I received my bachelor's degree (*Summa Cum Laude*) in Mechanical Engineering at Seoul National University in 2022.
 Besides that, I love traveling, playing piano and learning new stuffs.